 Individuals in their 50s and above, especially those with a personal or family history of skin cancer, should receive professional skin examinations regularly by a dermatologist, as well as continue frequent self-skin exams.
 The likelihood of developing skin cancer is much greater once you cross your 50s, and is one of the most common forms of cancer in the United States.

 Request an appointment at Boise Dermatology & Medspa

-If you have questions about skincare or are looking to develop a safe and effective skincare regimen, request an appointment with Dr. Brooks by contacting Boise Dermatology & Medspa online or by phone at (208) 888-0660.
+If you have questions about skincare or are looking to develop a safe and effective skincare regimen, request an appointment with Dr. Brooks or Sammy by contacting Boise Dermatology & Medspa online or by phone at (208) 888-0660.